2003

 [Later note (2021): . . .
 Unless, of course, your life is going badly because you’ve been diagnosed with a terminal illness.
 Then you may wish for long life.]

 ● 8-4-2003: Sartre says consciousness is free, not caused.
 But he also says consciousness is nothingness.
 Does it make sense to ascribe properties (like freedom) to that which does not exist?
-If we say of something, as it were, that it’s free, an interlocutor might inquire what we’re referring to as being free.
+If we say of something that it’s free, an interlocutor might inquire what we’re referring to as being free.
 If we answer, “Nothing”; our companion may conclude, “So you’re saying, ‘Nothing is free.’”
 Another flaw in Sartre’s reasoning is this: His argument seems based on a contrast between that which can be an object of consciousness and that which cannot be, as follows: “If something can be an object of consciousness, it can be caused.
 Therefore, if something cannot be an object of consciousness, it cannot be caused.”
 In other words, “If A, then B. Therefore; if not A, then not B.” Which of course does not validly follow.
 Here’s an example: “If it rains, the grass will get wet.
 Therefore, if it does not rain, the grass won’t get wet.”
 That doesn’t follow, because, even if it doesn’t rain, the grass might still get wet—say, by a sprinkler system.
 Besides which, it’s not true that any object of consciousness can be caused.
 I can be conscious that twice two is four; but an analytic truth cannot be caused.
 Yet Sartre admits that the content of our consciousness is subject to outside causation, which is largely to concede the very point he attempts to refute.
 Be that as it may—whatever Sartre admits or doesn’t admit—our consciousness is caused, because everything that actually is, is caused.
 To say that your consciousness was not caused, implies that either it always existed, or it caused itself.
 Both of which alternatives are false: it did not always exist—it didn’t exist before you were born (certainly not before you were conceived).
 And it didn’t cause itself, because, just before it began, it did not exist, so as to have been able to cause anything, including itself.
 I do, however, agree with Sartre that, practically, our consciousness is not simply passively received.
 In part, we direct it.
 I can decide whether to continue to look straight ahead and view the tree, or turn my head to the right and look at the chair . . . or to scan the area and focus on all the furniture, or on all the floras.

 ● Sartre describes emotions as helping us deal with the world.
 But the emotions are an essential part of the very situations that Sartre says our emotions help us deal with.